20 Famous Landmarks in Nashville, Tennessee, to Visit

 In addition to admiring the statue and architecture, you can view a range of artworks from the Cowan Collection inside the building.
 You'll find a selection of temporary exhibits on art and history as well.

-☂️ See The Parthenon on a tour
+☂️ Visit The Parthenon with a tour

 John Seigenthaler Pedestrian Bridge